royalfork/royalfork.github.io/_drafts/ecc.md

 # Elliptic Curves over Finite Fields

 When translating our beloved elliptic curves onto finite fields, graphing all points on the curve becomes a difficult problem.
+In order to enumerate all points, we add an initial point, called the "generator point" to itself many times.

 An elliptic curve with modulus 29 (upper limit is 29) looks like: